Thursday, June 19, 2025

 STUPID HORSE

 Stupid Horse is a sawn-down rayler; for all mechanical purposes, treat it as a handblaster that takes up two inventory slots.
+It deals HOT damage.
 Scrawled in permanent marker on its handguard are the words "LIVE FAST DIE LATER".
 A keychain charm of a dinky little misshapen horse hangs from its stickerbombed stock.

 WANTS: motion movement the thrill of the chase